axelomega/omegamacs/README.md

 - Time tracking for any task with `C-c C-x C-i/C-o`

 **File Organization:**
-All org files are automatically created in `~/omegamacs/org/` directory and are immediately available in agenda views.
+All org files are automatically created in `~/.emacs.d/org/` directory and are immediately available in agenda views.
+Note that even when using local storage optimization for NFS-mounted home directories, org files intentionally remain in your `~/.emacs.d/` directory since you likely want access to your tasks and notes across different hosts.

 ### GTD Workflow Tips